carl-topham-tools/sublime-window-layouts/README.md

 - 1 top, 2 bottom (left & right)
 - 2 top (left and right), 1 bottom

-Place the file in the user packages folder ( Packages > User folder )
+Place the file in the user packages folder:

+Go to Preferences -> Browse Packages... and then find the user folder

-This usually can be found here (You may need to see hidden files to see the folder):
+This usually can be found here if teh above doesn't work (You may need to see hidden files to see the folder):

     /Users/***user name***/Library/Application Support/Sublime Text #/Packages/user